Authored by the expert who managed and guided the team behind the Italy Property Pack

 What's the typical size and location for $500k in Turin in 2026?

-As of early 2026, a $500k budget (approximately €425,000) in Turin typically buys 90 to 120 square meters (970 to 1,300 square feet) in premium zones like Centro or Crocetta, or a larger property with outdoor space in hillside areas like Borgo Po or Cavoretto.
+As of early 2026, a $500k budget (about €425,000) in Turin typically buys a spacious apartment of 90 to 130 square meters (roughly 970 to 1,400 square feet) in a premium neighborhood like Centro, Crocetta, or Borgo Po, with the exact size depending heavily on condition and building quality.

-Yes, $500k can buy a family home with outdoor space in Turin if you look toward the hillside neighborhoods like Borgo Po, Cavoretto, or Precollina, where terraces, gardens, and panoramic views become realistic possibilities.
+At $500k, buying a family home with outdoor space in Turin becomes a real possibility, especially if you look toward the hillside neighborhoods of Borgo Po, Cavoretto, or Precollina, where terraces, gardens, and even small villas with views over the city start appearing at this price level.

 Finally, please note that we cover all the housing price data in Turin here.